What is the Residual Value?

 Breaking down Residual Value

 Suppose you lease out a car for the next five years then the residual value is the value of the car after five years.
 It is often fixed by the bank which issues the lease and is completely estimated on the basis of past models and future predictions.
-With interest rate and the relevant taxes, it is a very important factor for determining the car’s monthly lease payments.
+With interest rates and the relevant taxes, it is a very important factor for determining the car’s monthly lease payments.

 This concept is used in a regular manner for calculation of an asset’s depreciation expense.
 Since this value is the ending value of an asset so it must be subtracted from the purchase amount to get the total amount which gives us the depreciation amount.
 In the straight-line method, this amount is then divided by the asset’s useful life in years to get the annual depreciation expense for each year.
 This method is also used in valuation processes.